mauricioTechDev/Code-Wars-Week5/README.md

 # Code-Wars-Week5
-This repository contains various codewars that I have completed
+This repository contains codewars that I have completed